souadih-kam/IIoT-CyberML/README.md

 ## 📄 Abstract

-This repository contains the source code and analysis framework for the research paper on **"Unified Intrusion Detection for Industrial IoT using Hybrid Machine Learning Ensembles"**.
+This repository contains the source code and analysis framework for the research paper on **"IIoT-CyberML: A Multi-Dataset Detection System applied to OT networks in critical infrastructures, is an Unified Intrusion Detection for Industrial IoT using Hybrid Machine Learning Ensembles"**.
 We present a comprehensive analysis framework that harmonizes four major IIoT datasets (X-IIoTID, Edge-IIoTset, WUSTL-IIOT-2021, and TON-IoT) to train robust, cross-domain capable Intrusion Detection Systems.
+IIoT-CyberML is a scalable machine learning framework for multi-class intrusion detection in Industrial IoT (IIoT) and OT environments.
+It fuses four major IIoT datasets (X-IIOTID, Edge-IIoTset, WUSTL-IIoT-2021, TON IoT) into a unified corpus and applies a robust preprocessing and ensemble learning pipeline.
+A soft voting ensemble achieves 99.84% accuracy, demonstrating strong cross-dataset generalization while highlighting challenges in rare attack detection.
+This project provides a solid foundation for securing critical infrastructures against evolving cyber threats.

 ## 📂 Repository Structure